OpenFogStack/FReD/docs/_site/README.md

-# FReD Documentation
+# FReD Docs

-These docs are made for GitLab pages using Jekyll and the `just-the-docs` theme.
+These docs are made for GitHub pages using Jekyll and the `just-the-docs` theme.

 GitHub recommends `bundler`: